Motive still unclear in Colorado mass shooting as suspect faces murder charges | Law-Order

 Biden also ordered U.S. flags to fly at half-staff in honor of the victims; they had just been raised at sunset on Monday after having been lowered following the Atlanta killings.
 DETAILS OF SUSPECT'S LIFE EMERGING

-Details about Alissa were slowly emerging on Tuesday.
+Details about Alissa were slowly emerging.
 He is a naturalized U.S. citizen from Syria, according to two U.S. law enforcement officials briefed on the matter.
 Ali Aliwi Alissa, the alleged shooter's 34-year-old brother, told The Daily Beast that his sibling was antisocial and paranoid.

-Alissa has had at least two previous run-ins with the law, according to an Arvada Police Department spokesman, who said there were criminal reports for a third-degree assault in 2017 and for criminal mischief in 2018.
-The details of those incidents were not immediately available, and it was not clear whether Alissa had ever been convicted of an offense.
-He graduated from Arvada West High School in May 2018, according to Cameron Bell, a spokeswoman for the school district.
+Alissa had at least two previous run-ins with the law, according to an Arvada Police Department spokesman, who said there were criminal reports of a third-degree assault in 2017 and of criminal mischief in 2018.
+Details were not immediately available, and it was unclear whether Alissa was convicted of an offense.
+He graduated from Arvada West High School in May 2018, according to school district spokeswoman Cameron Bell.
 Records show he was on the wrestling team for two seasons, she said.

-An archived Facebook page that appeared to belong to Alissa said he was interested in computer science and kickboxing.
-The page, which uses the name Ahmad Al Issa, features a picture of a young man in a wrestling match who resembles the suspect's mug shot.
-Witnesses described a chaotic and frightening scene inside the store during Monday's attack.
+An archived Facebook page that appeared to belong to Alissa said he was interested in computer science and kick-boxing.

-Ryan Borowski, 37, went in looking for something to satisfy a sugar craving.
-He had picked out a 12-pack of soda and a bag of chips when he heard shots ring out, sending him scurrying for the store's back exit.
-"It was pretty terrifying," he said.
-"Fastest fire drill I've ever been in."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)